 Pursuant to the Central Bank of Montenegro Law (OGM 40/10, 46/10 and 6/13), the CBCG is responsible for fostering and maintaining the financial system stability and fostering and maintaining a sound banking system and safe and efficient payment systems.
 One of the most important functions of the CBCG is setting out and pursuing monetary policy in the country.
 The existing monetary policy regime in Montenegro is dollarization (Euroisation).

 Dollarization means a rigid fixed foreign exchange regime in which a country uses other country’s currency in parallel or instead of its own currency.
 Montenegro was under basic forms of dollarization: unofficial dollarization until November 1999, then partial official dollarization from November 1999 to November 2000, when Montenegro became officially dollarized/Euroised economy by introducing first the German Mark and then the euro in 2002, as a sole legal tender.
 The reasons and effects of the dollarization in Montenegro are explained in: “Economic Policy in Dollarized Economies with Special Review of Montenegro”.

 The dollarization regime significantly limited the CBCG’s monetary policy.
 However, central banks play active role in society, which is much wider and important than the pursuing of monetary policy itself.
 There are many examples to confirm this statement.
-Central banks of Bosnia and Herzegovina, Bulgaria and Lithuania successfully function in the currency board system; El Salvador and Ecuador function in the central bank dollarization system, while Austria, Belgium, Estonia, Finland, France, Greece, The Netherlands, Ireland, Italy, Cyprus, Luxembourg, Malta, Germany, Portugal, Slovakia, Slovenia and Spain function in the regime of the monetary union of the central bank of all EMU member states.
+Central banks of Bosnia and Herzegovina and Bulgaria successfully function in the currency board system; El Salvador and Ecuador function in the central bank dollarization system, while Austria, Belgium, Estonia, Finland, France, Greece, The Netherlands, Ireland, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Germany, Portugal, Slovakia, Slovenia and Spain function in the regime of the monetary union of the central bank of all EMU member states.